 Victor Garber On Stage - Theater Credits, Bio and Tickets

 Victor Joseph Garber was born on March 16, 1949, in London, Ontario, Canada.
-He attended Ryerson Elementary School and began acting at the age of nine, enrolling in the children's program of the Grand Theatre.
-He completed a summer theatre training program at the University of Toronto at the age of sixteen and eventually went on to study at the University's Hart House.
+He attended Ryerson Elementary School and began acting at age 9, enrolling in the children's program of the Grand Theatre.
+He completed a summer theatre training program at the University of Toronto at 16 and eventually went on to study at the University's Hart House.

 In 1988 he made his Public Theater debut in Wenceslas Square, before returning to Broadway later that year as Richard Dudgeon in a revival of The Devil's Disciple.
 In 1989 he starred off-Broadway in A.R.
 Gurney's Love Letters and as Max in the Broadway premiere of Lend Me a Tenor, earning a third Tony Award nomination.
-He went on to give an acclaimed performance, originating the role of John Wilkes Booth off-Broadway in Sondheim's Assassins at Playwrights Horizons in 1990.
+He went on to give an acclaimed performance off Broadway in Sondheim's Assassins at Playwrights Horizons in 1990, originating the role of John Wilkes Booth.
 He returned to Broadway in 1992 as Edwin Forrest in Two Shakespearean Actors.
 His next acclaimed Broadway run came in 1994, taking on the role of Applegate in a revival of Damn Yankees which led to a fourth Tony Award nomination that same year.
 In 1995, he went on to originate the role of Bernard Nightingale in the Broadway premiere of Tom Stoppard's Arcadia and would later originate the role of Serge in the Broadway premiere of Art in 1998.
-He starred as Garry Essendine in the Roundabout Theatre Company's 2010 revival of Noël Coward's Present Laughter, and was last seen on the Great White Way assuming the role of Horace Vandergelder in the smash hit revival of Hello, Dolly! from January 20 through July 15, 2018.
+He starred as Garry Essendine in the Roundabout Theatre Company's 2010 revival of Noël Coward's Present Laughter, and he was last seen on Broadway in the role of Horace Vandergelder in the smash hit revival of Hello, Dolly! from January 20 through July 15, 2018.